FilipOsowski/howmuchtime/README.rst

 ---------------

 ::

-   usage: hmt [-h] [-a date | -r date]
+    usage: hmt [-a date [name] | -r date/name | -h]

     Countdown to a date.

     optional arguments:
-     -h, --help  show this help message and exit
+      -a date [name], --add-date date [name]
-     -a date     Add date in YYYY-MM-DD formate for counting down to.
+                            Add date in YYYY-MM-DD format (with an optional name) for counting down to
+      -r date/name, --remove-date date/name
-     -r date     Removed a currently tracked date.
+                            Remove a currently tracked date by specifying the date or its name
+      -h, --help            Show this help message and exit